Upgrade Your Oral Health - Transform Your Overall Health

 Understanding Periodontal Disease

 Also commonly known as gum disease, it is a progressive condition that affects the supporting structures of the teeth.
 It starts with the buildup of plaque, a sticky film of food debris, bacteria, and saliva.
-If not removed, plaque hardens into tartar, which can lead to gingivitis—the earliest stage of gum disease, marked by swollen, red, and bleeding gums.
-Without intervention, gingivitis can advance to periodontitis, where the inner layer of the gum and bone pull away from the teeth and form pockets.
+If not removed, plaque hardens into tartar, which can lead to gingivitis, which is the earliest stage of gum disease, marked by swollen, red, and bleeding gums.
+Without intervention, gingivitis can progress to periodontitis, in which the inner layer of the gum and bone pull away from the teeth, forming pockets.
 The pockets can become infected and may lead to tooth loss and other serious health complications.

 How Gum Disease Affects Diabetic Patients